Hemakuma/cisco-dc-automation/LabGuide/readme.md

 ## Introduction
 This lab is focusing on getting you started with the basic on nexus open-nxos  programmability.
 We will install and use some of the common tools used by software engineers.
 This lab will build the foundation for future advance labs.
 ![intro](/images/intro-1.png)
-Slides used in this lab is on the box.  https://cisco.box.com/s/x5ets0d5wcrs1q8t3n7wihowy94v2p4s

 ## Objective
 To teach you how to program Nexus switches using varies tools/apps via RESTful API calls.
 At the end of the day, each tool changes the managed object stored inside the data model.
 In this lab we will be using CLI, REST Client, Python, nxtoolkit and ansible to make configuration changes to the switches.